CoffeeBeforeArch/CoffeeBeforeArch.github.io/_posts/2020-08-12-clamp-optimization.md

 clamp_bench_lambda/10                510 ns          510 ns      1357904
 ```

-As you probably expected, the performance is about the same as our clamp benchmark with raw pointers and a for-loop with `-O1` optimizations enabled.
+As you probably expected, the performance is similar to our last example, beacuse the assebly is almost the same.

 ### Clamp with Raw Pointers and std::transform